Suman Bery

-Suman Bery is an Indian economist, academic, and writer who is the Vice Chairman of NITI Aayog.
+Suman Bery is an Indian economist, academic, and writer who was the Vice Chairman of NITI Aayog.
 After serving at the World Bank for 28 years, Bery served as the Chief Economist of Oil and Gas supermajor Royal Dutch Shell, based in The Hague, Netherlands.
 He is a Global Fellow in the Woodrow Wilson International Center for Scholars in Washington DC and a Non-resident Fellow of Brussels based think tank Bruegel.
 He was the former director general of National Council of Applied Economic Research and the former Indian country director of International Growth Centre.

 Education

 Bery was educated at The Doon School in Dehradun, and then spent a year at Oakham School, UK.
 He then went to Magdalen College, University of Oxford, where he read philosophy, politics and economics, and later received a master's degree in public affairs from the Woodrow Wilson School of Public and International Affairs, Princeton University.